 Artist Bio

-Martin is an architect and artist currently based in Los Angeles.
-He received degrees in architecture from Penn State University and Pratt Institute and was awarded a fellowship to Strelka Institute for Media, Architecture and Design in Moscow, Russia in 2017.
-His artistic work spans across multiple forms of media yet does not fall neatly into any one.
-The work ranges from poetry to collage, science fiction, architectural fiction, and finally to photography.
-His work has appeared in group exhibitions in New York, London, Utrecht, Budapest, and Moscow and has been published by a handful of independent publishers.
+Martin Byrne is an architect and artist based in Los Angeles.
+He received degrees in architecture from Penn State University and Pratt Institute and was awarded a fellowship to the Strelka Institute for Media, Architecture and Design in Moscow, Russia, in 2017.

 Artist Statement